Avoid language that unnecessarily identifies a gender

 In persuasive, academic research, and technical writing figures of speech detract from clarity and precision.

 Do not use Euphemisms: Euphemisms are metaphorical terms used to describe subjects people may consider offensive or unpleasant.

-People die; they do not pass away, buy the farm, or pass into the great
+People die; they do not pass away, buy the farm, or pass into the great beyond.

-People are pregnant; they are not in a family way or have a bun in
+People are pregnant; they are not in a family way or have a bun in the oven.

 Writer’s tip; forget the rules-cut the words!
 Sometimes trying to follow the rules or to sound impressive causes us to work too hard at writing.
 When we work too hard at writing, we create documents that are hard to read.
 We try to write what we think our teachers want to hear.
 Good writing communicates ideas, and when we have a unique idea, we want to tell someone.
 Tell them what you want to tell them (focus out)-not what you think they want to hear (focused in).
 Academic writing is not primarily about language for the sake of language, entertainment, beauty of words; say what you mean.